Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

     - Firefox - successfull
     - Opera - successfull

-- OS Compatibility was tested on iOS 14.0.1, Android 11.0, MacOS Catalina 10.15.7, iPadOS 14.1 and Windows 10.
+- OS Compatibility was tested on iOS 14.3, Android 11.0, MacOS Catalina 10.15.7, iPadOS 14.1 and Windows 10.
-- The devices used in this testing include Macbook Pro Retina, Dell laptop, iPad Air, iPhone 8 Plus, iPhone 6s, samsung s9 and other android mobile phones.
+- The devices used in this testing include Macbook Pro Retina, Dell laptop, iPad Pro, iPhone 12 Pro Max, iPhone 6s, samsung s9 and other android mobile phones.

 ### Performance Testing